kubernetes-sigs/kube-api-linter/docs/new-linter.md

 Where the linter requires configuration, a slightly different pattern is used in `initializer.go`.
 This time, use `NewConfigurableInitializer` instead of `NewInitializer` and pass in a function to validate the linter configuration.
-You will also need to pass a function to initialize a new pointer to the configuration struct for the linter.

 ```go